-Serious complications from aneurysms can cause death if not treated with emergency care.
+Serious complications from aneurysms can cause death if you don’t get emergency care.

 The type of aneurysm that can affect you depends on specific risk factors.
-For example, Males are more likely to experience aneurysms than females.
-Also those older than 60 are at a higher risk.
-Other factors include:
+Males are more likely to have aneurysms than females.
+People older than 60 are also at a higher risk.
+Other factors may include:

-- family history of heart conditions, including heart disease and heart attack
+- a family history of heart conditions, including heart disease and heart attack

 The diagnostic tools used to find arterial damage often depend on the location of the problem.
 Your doctor may refer you to a specialist like a cardiothoracic or vascular surgeon.

-Computerized tomography (CT) scans and ultrasound methods are common tools used to diagnose or find blood vessel irregularities.
-CT scans use X-rays to see into your body, showing the condition of the blood vessels and any blockages, bulges, and weak spots that may be found inside them.
+CT scans and ultrasound methods are common tools used to diagnose or find blood vessel irregularities.
+CT scans use X-rays to examine the inside of your body.
+This allows your doctor to see the condition of the blood vessels, as well as any blockages, bulges, and weak spots that may be inside the blood vessels.

 Treatment typically depends on the location and type of aneurysm.
-For example, a weak area of a vessel (generally the aorta) in your chest and abdomen may require a type of surgery called an endovascular stent graft.
-This minimally invasive procedure may be chosen over traditional open-chest surgery because it repairs and reinforces damaged blood vessels as well as reduces the chance of infection, scarring, and other problems.
+For example, a weak area of a vessel in your chest and abdomen may require a type of surgery called an endovascular stent graft.
+This minimally invasive procedure may be chosen over traditional open surgery because it involves repairing and reinforcing damaged blood vessels.
+The procedure also reduces the chance of infection, scarring, and other problems.

-Other treatments include medications that treat high blood pressure and high cholesterol.
-Certain types of beta-blockers may also be prescribed to lower blood pressure to keep the aneurysm from rupturing.
+Other treatments can include medications that treat high blood pressure and high cholesterol.
+Certain types of beta-blockers may also be prescribed to lower blood pressure.
+Lowering your blood pressure may keep your aneurysm from rupturing.

-Get plenty of regular exercise—specifically cardiovascular—to encourage healthy blood circulation and flow through the heart, arteries, and other blood vessels.
+Regular exercise, especially cardio, can encourage healthy blood circulation and blood flow through the heart, arteries, and other blood vessels.